Who We Are

 Our Story

-With all the requirements fulfilled, a Challenge Youth Project Grant from the W. K. Kellogg Foundation was received by TCCF in two installments – $900,000 in November of 1998 and $100,000 in August of 1999.
-The first YAC grants were awarded in September of 1999.
+After a period of discussions with potential partners, in early 1998, the trustees of the William A. and Ruth Janks Foundation and the Claude D. and Etta H. Andrews Foundation agreed to terminate their private foundation status and become part of the new Tuscola County Community Foundation (TCCF).
+With all the Kellogg Challenge Grant requirements fulfilled and the application submitted, a Challenge Youth Project Grant from the W. K. Kellogg Foundation was received by TCCF in two installments – $900,000 in November of 1998 and $100,000 in August of 1999.

 All gifts to the Foundation become part of a lasting endowment.
-The principal is carefully, expertly and responsibly managed; only available income is used to fund projects according to the wishes of donors.
-Funds are invested through financial managers in several balanced portfolios.
-The performance of investment managers is reviewed regularly by the Foundation’s Finance Committee.
-Additionally, the Foundation’s financial position is evaluated on an annual basis by an independent audit.
-Thanks to these safeguards, donors can be assured that their legacy contribution will be preserved, and earnings will be maximized over time forever.
+The principal is responsibly managed – only spendable income is used to fund projects according to the terms of donor agreements.
+Funds are invested through financial consultants in several balanced portfolios.
+The performance of each investment portfolio is reviewed regularly by the Foundation’s Finance Committee.

 The following documents are available upon request